 The traditions that most influence my compositions are those of Western art music, and my principle artistic interests are concert and theater music.
 I was classically trained as a performer (French horn), and my works are composed with classically-trained performers in mind.
 But I also enjoy a number of other kinds of music, and my compositions often meld together elements from diverse traditions, whether folk, popular, or art music.

 Many of the composers whose works I most admire have done the same, and I often use the music of these composers as touchstones.
-Key examples of composers whose works I have studied in this regard are Monteverdi, C.P.E.
+Key examples of composers whose works I’ve studied in this regard are Monteverdi, C.P.E.
 Bach, Mozart, Berlioz, Chopin, Bizet, Verdi, Tchaikovsky, Mahler, early Stravinsky, and late Bartók.
 I have enjoyed and studied the music of many other composers (including current ones), and I have also studied some jazz, folk, and popular music, particularly Americana and Latin American music.

 Trusting my Unconscious

 As my process of composing became increasingly intuitive, the resulting works increasingly reflected these deep-rooted preferences.
 Early in this more intuition-driven process the musical ideas that emerged from my unconscious felt so remarkably different from my previous work that I was sometimes bewildered.
 (See Rebellious Muses.)

 But being bewildered was also intriguing.
 Somehow, what was happening felt right—more like me.
 So I began trusting my cognitive unconscious.
 Realizing that my unconscious mental processes incorporated years of study and experience, I loosened the reins.

 Working this way has been exhilarating and liberating.
 Not fully comprehending the workings of my unconscious helps keep the creative process wonderfully mysterious and unpredictable.